 Most of us can thank the military for instilling some valuable behaviors in us.
 For me, it's always being on time and cleaning up after myself (and, often, others) to improve the proverbial foxhole.
 The military also ingrained habits in me like backward planning and keeping accountability of co-workers.
 While many of the things we learned are invaluable, some behaviors won't help you get ahead in the civilian world.

 Take these, for example:

 1. Calling People Out on Mistakes and Being Blunt

 For many, this can be one of the hardest traits to change.
 If you were used to plain speaking and telling it like it is, the art of diplomacy will take some time and some serious effort.
 Most office environments aren't used to confrontation.
 I can't speak for everywhere, of course, but you'll get further in your career by learning how to point out mistakes in non-threatening ways.
 You may have to deal with a certain level of passive-aggressive behavior as well.

 While it's certainly easier to speak the truth, in most cases, you'll hurt feelings or create enemies.
 It's simply due to different values and norms.

-In the Army, we had nicknames for those who hogged the limelight: Blue Falcon, for those who sold out their comrades, and Spotlight Ranger for the suck ups.
-When your reputation among your peers depends on you being a real team player and avoiding credit-taking, it shapes your workplace behavior.
+In the Army, we had nicknames for those who hogged the limelight: Blue Falcon, for those who sold out their comrades, and Spotlight Ranger for the suck-ups.
+When your reputation among your peers depends on your being a real team player and avoiding credit-taking, it shapes your workplace behavior.

 Unfortunately, if you operate by those rules in most civilian workplaces, you'll lose out on promotion and leadership opportunities.
 For the most part, you'll need to be your own advocate.
 You don't have a platoon sergeant or section leader to sing your praises.
 Most supervisors are less selfless than you find in the service.